The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/advanced-guide.md

 ![Image](/img/jobs/rpr/dead_zone_filler.png)

-* After Opener Enshroud
+* After opener Enshroud
-* 24 Filler GCDs (Combo actions preferred)
+* 24 filler GCDs (combo actions preferred)
 * Three Soul Slices, careful not to overcap soul
 * Three Shadow of Deaths
-* Two Gluttonys, Five Blood Stalk Variants
+* Two Gluttonys, five Blood Stalk variants
 * Nine Gibbet / Gallows

 By doing this we do a few things:

 1. Ensure we have enough Soul every time we enter a double Shroud window to execute Gluttony at the end.
-2. Create an insurance policy, in the event we have to disconnect or the boss jumps at odd times.
+2. Create an insurance policy in the event we have to disconnect or the boss jumps at odd times.

 ![](/img/jobs/rpr/soul_chart.png)

 Above you can see how, on average, we have enough Shroud and Soul to execute our burst at any time when we pool for the first minute.
-You will ultimately be holding onto a lot of resources all the time and the issue of overcapping becomes a potential problem if you aren’t paying attention.
+You will ultimately be holding onto a lot of resources all the time and the issue of overcapping becomes a potential problem if you are not paying attention.

 ![](/img/jobs/rpr/regular_vs_dead_zone.png)